TYongK/GH_SerializeObject/README.md

 Grasshopper supports very simple waies of serialization and deserialization of Mesh object.

-But, Grasshopper cannot preview the extreme length of string throug Panel.
-In this case, you can right click the panel and ***"Copy Data Only"***.
+But, Grasshopper cannot preview the extreme length of string throug Panel./ In this case, you can right click the panel and ***"Copy Data Only"***.
 And paste it on the other note.